My name is Hannah. I am 16, and I was diagnosed with Multiple Sclerosis (Relapsing Remitting) on February 15, 2018.

 Anxiously waiting for the doctor to return, he walked through the door and began to tell me what the results were.

 Immediately I lost a tremendous amount of hope and thought I wouldn’t be able to live the life I had before my first flare up.
 I was scared I wouldn’t be able to play softball, workout, have the same social life , or anything normal I did before hand.
 Being only 15 at the time, I was put in a very difficult situation.
 Trying to focus on high school and having a non-curable and unpredictable illness thrown at me was what seemed to be unbearable.

 Since then I have had a lumbar puncture (with a crazy week-long spinal headache), put on my treatment which is Plegridy, begun giving myself an injection every two weeks, and have been volunteering for test studies for Multiple Sclerosis to help with research!

 A list of symptoms I’ve experienced from MS are numbness in my limbs, blurred vision, poor balance, tingling, pins and needles, an MS hug, sharp pains throughout my body, fatigue, insomnia, and more.

-During one instance I had woken up with another symptom, being the left half of my torso was a different sensation compared to my right.
+During one instance, I had woken up with another symptom, being the left half of my torso was a different sensation compared to my right.
 Very sensitive to cold and hot temperatures.
-But on the bright side my numbness in both of my legs has faded as well as many of these symptoms I’ve experienced.
+But on the bright side, the numbness in both of my legs has faded as well as many of the symptoms I’ve experienced.

 I have been through a lot in the past few months.
 I have had ups and downs.
 I have had bad days and amazing days.
 I have had people support me and people not think I was sick.

 I’m not going to let this illness take over my life and ruin my happiness.
 I’m a strong believer in the idea that not having any stress present lessens the chance of new symptoms appearing.
-When I’m not too worried about everything I seem to feel much better physically and mentally, and that just makes it seems as if I do not have MS.
+When I’m not too worried about everything, I seem to feel much better physically and mentally, and that just makes it seem as if I do not have MS.